ymgyt/syndicationd/README.md

 When you close the editor, the feed is saved to the local SQLite database by default.

+The command-line shape for direct subscription management is reserved as `synd feed subscribe` and `synd feed unsubscribe`, but these commands currently return `not_yet_implemented` while the client structure is being reworked.

 #### Requirement

 `Requirement` indicates the importance of the feed.